How to Change Domain in WordPress Plugin: 6 Simple Steps (Complete 2025 Guide)

 When issues arise, work through this systematic troubleshooting approach:

-• Check wp-config.php: Remove or update hard-coded URL constants
+- Check wp-config.php: Remove or update hard-coded URL constants

-• Clear all caches: Plugin caches, server caches, CDN caches, and browser caches
+- Clear all caches: Plugin caches, server caches, CDN caches, and browser caches

-• Verify DNS propagation: Use tools like whatsmydns.net to confirm global propagation
+- Verify DNS propagation: Use tools like whatsmydns.net to confirm global propagation

-• Test in incognito mode: Eliminates browser caching as a variable
+- Test in incognito mode: Eliminates browser caching as a variable

-• Review server error logs: Often contain specific error details not visible to users
+- Review server error logs: Often contain specific error details not visible to users

-• Check plugin conflicts: Deactivate all non-essential plugins temporarily
+- Check plugin conflicts: Deactivate all non-essential plugins temporarily

-• Verify database integrity: Ensure URL replacement completed successfully
+- Verify database integrity: Ensure URL replacement completed successfully

-SEO & Redirect Strategy Post-Change
+SEO & Redirect Strategy Post-Domain Change

 Your domain change’s success isn’t measured just by technical functionality—it’s measured by maintaining (or improving) your search engine visibility.
 This phase separates amateur migrations from professional-grade transitions.
+I’ve seen sites lose 60% of their traffic because they neglected proper SEO handling, and I’ve seen others actually gain traffic by using the migration as an opportunity to clean up their site structure.

 301 Redirects Implementation

 301 redirects are your SEO lifeline during domain changes.
-They tell search engines that your content has permanently moved and transfers most of your link equity to the new URLs.
+They tell search engines that your content has permanently moved and transfer most of your link equity to the new URLs.
 Implement redirects at the server level for maximum efficiency:

 RewriteEngine On